 Sporting spartan-esque simplicity, the U-Turn Orbit Plus is a barebones turntable that sounds quite good.
 However, its high price point is expensive than other models that sound just as good or better, and offer some more user friendly touches that the Orbit Plus lacks.
-If you're looking for great sound the Audio Technica AT-LP120BK-USB sounds better and is about $80 cheaper than the Orbit Plus.
+If you're looking for great sound the Audio Technica AT-LP120BK-USB sounds better and is a good bit less expensive than the Orbit Plus.
 If you're looking to save some money the Fluance RT81 sounds just as good and is easier to use.
 Because of this we feel the Orbit Plus isn't the best choice for most people, though it certainly is not a bad record player.

 U-Turn Audio Orbit Plus Review

 Pros: Good sound quality, high quality construction, good vibration resistance

 Cons: Expensive, fully manual, some static distortion at higher volumes

 U-Turn Audio Orbit Plus

 $379.00 at Amazon